 Sanctuary of the Cinema is a free film course that applies a Christian interpretive lens to a variety of films for the purposes of spiritual enrichment, cultural engagement, communal experience, and personal growth and development.
 Chad Thomas Johnston, author of Nightmarriage, and Jennifer Harris Dault, editor of The Modern Magnificat: Women Responding to the Call of God, cofounded the course at First Baptist Church of Springfield, Missouri, in 2005.

-Chad transplanted the course to First Baptist Church during the Lenten season of 2009, screening Danish director Gabriel Axel’s Babette’s Feast as the course’s first film.
+Chad transplanted the course to First Baptist Church of Lawrence during the Lenten season of 2009, screening Danish director Gabriel Axel’s Babette’s Feast as the course’s first film.
 The class has explored faith in film in a variety of genres: Comedy (Hae-jun Lee’s Castaway on the Moon), Drama (Jean-Pierre and Luc Dardenne’s Le Fils), Documentary (Jessica Yu’s In the Realms of the Unreal: The Mystery of Henry Darger), and Classic Cinema (Elia Kazan’s A Face in the Crowd), among others.